-If you’d like to write about a different topic, feel free to include your suggestion in the Question/Comment section of the signup form.
+If you’d like to write about a different topic, feel free let us know.

 Writing Experience - Our editors will work with you to help hone your blog post for our audience of biological scientists from a variety of different fields.

 Exposure - With over 100,000 views each month, the Addgene Blog is a great way to get your name out there!
 Completed blog posts are also great to include on CVs and Resumes.

 An Expanded Network - Addgene will promote your blog on a variety of social media outlets meaning you’ll have the opportunity to interact with and discuss your work with many different people.